flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/direct.md

 # Direct

 This is a short guide on utilizing the "direct" feature on the MCDU found on the "DIR TO" page.
 Pilots can navigate to this page by selecting the `DIR` key.

+{==

+It is important to note that currently we are simulating the Thales version of the DIR TO page on our MCDU.
+We plan on changing this at a later time to the Honeywell version to be in line with the rest of our implementation.

+==}

 ![dir-page](../../assets/advanced-guides/direct/dir-page.png){loading=lazy width=50%}